OlofBen/Chess/README.md

 # Chess
 This is a chess engin built in scala.
-It uses alpha-beta pruning
+Inorder to run it on lichess you need an accestoken in a token.txt file